undergrad-partner-school

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 22 in 2021.
-VanderCook College of Music has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 36 in 2021.
+VanderCook College of Music has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-Out of the number of those who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 40% and ACT scores 60%.
-100% of the enrolled students submitted SAT composite scores between 1,000 and 1,199.
-The percent of new students who submitted ACT Composite scores in the range between 24-29 was 33 and 67 in the range between 18-23.
+18% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 60% submitted ACT scores, out of the overall number of those who submitted test scores.
+100% of the new students submitted SAT composite scores between 1,000 and 1,199.
+The percent of first-year students who submitted ACT Composite scores in the range between 24-29 was 33 and 67 in the range between 18-23.

-The ACT composite average score for all the admitted students in 2021 was 22 and the average GPA was 3.43.
-That means that you need a GPA that's above average in order to get into VanderCook College of Music; the same goes for your ACT score.
+The average ACT score for all the admitted students in 2021 was 22 while the average GPA was 3.43.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

 The new students had an average SAT Critical Reading score of 640 and an average SAT Math score of 530.